gaoxiaojun/dukascopy-rust/README.md

 # DukascopyTickerDownloader

-An CLI tools to download dukascopy ticker data, written by rust language.
+An CLI tools to download dukascopy tick data, written by rust language.